esimov/pigo-face-tracking/README.md

 [![CI](https://github.com/esimov/pigo-face-tracking/workflows/CI/badge.svg)](https://github.com/esimov/pigo-face-tracking/actions)
 [![License](https://img.shields.io/github/license/esimov/pigo-face-tracking)](https://github.com/esimov/pigo-face-tracking/blob/master/LICENSE)

-This is a real time face tracking application using the [Pigo](https://github.com/esimov/pigo) face detection library to convert face movements into keyboard actions like <kbd>UP</kbd>, <kbd>DOWN</kbd>, <kbd>LEFT</kbd>, <kbd>RIGHT</kbd>.
+Real time face tracking application using the [Pigo](https://github.com/esimov/pigo) face detection library to convert face movements into keyboard actions like <kbd>UP</kbd>, <kbd>DOWN</kbd>, <kbd>LEFT</kbd>, <kbd>RIGHT</kbd>.
 This means you can play games without being physically attached to a keyboard device or you can navigate through your web browser like you would navigate with the arrow keys.

 This is achieved due to the library high performance facial landmark points detection capabilities.